DJviolin/LEMP/README.md

 10. Visit the index page on your localhost IP at port `:8080`.
 11. If you want to stop the environment, type `./service-stop.sh` (60 seconds wait time was introduced to have enough time to `fleetctl stop` making the sql backups from the container).

+## PhpMYAdmin further setup

+1. Create a new table called `phpmyadmin`
+2. Into this new table, import `sql/create_tables.sql` from the original PhpmyAdmin archive.
+3. At the Privileges tab, create a new user called `pma` with the password `pmapass` and grant all privileges!

 ##### Notes

 Remove all docker containers